1. Home

-Agreement with French Compound Verbs
+How French Agreement With Compound Verbs Works

 If you're familiar with the passé composé, you know that certain French verbs have to agree with their subjects.
 In addition, you may know that this is true for all compound verb tenses and moods.
 What you may not be aware of is that some verbs require agreement not with the subject of the sentence, but with the direct object.
 This issue of agreement can be rather tricky, so here is a thorough but (hopefully) accessible explanation.
+You can also practice to improve your skills.

 When dealing with French compound verb constructions, there are three kinds of agreement.

-A. Agreement with subject
+A. Agreement with Subject

 1. Être verbs